(5-1 Division, 1st in AFC East) 11-5

 But there were still flashes.
 First round pick Sony Michel showed nice burst and toughness running between the tackles against a formidable Jaguars defense.
 Super Bowl LI hero James White looked like his elusive self.
 And the defense created turnovers in the second half to keep the Patriots within striking distance.

 Unfortunately, the offense couldn’t finish enough drives on the turnovers, and the defense kept giving up big plays to the BOAT.
 The Patriots were lucky to only lose by 11, but with a game against the Lions next week it wasn’t yet time to hit the panic button.
-The Pats fall to 1-1.Watch highlights on Youtube Highlights and Stats
+The Pats fall to 1-1.play_circle_filled Youtube Highlights Highlights and Stats

 On paper this game had all the right ingredients for a Patriots bounce-back game.
 The Lions were led by former Pats defensive coordinator Matt Patricia, whose last appearance for the Pats resulted in giving up 500+ yards to a backup QB in a Super Bowl loss.
 The Lions had also been blown out by the Jets on opening weekend and couldn’t stop a stiff breeze.
 The Patriots had shored up their beleaguered receiving corps by fleecing the Browns for troubled superstar WR Josh Gordon.
 And yet…

 The Patriots gave one of their worst performances in the Brady/Belichick era.
 The offense started with three consecutive 3 & outs, something they had never done under Belichick.
 The defensive line was pushed around by an offense that hadn’t had a 100-yard rusher in SEVENTY games to the tune of 159 yards.
 Including 101 to rookie RB Kerryon Johnson.
 Defensive leader Dont’a Hightower (and the rest of the defense) looked slow; almost as if the speed of the new spread offense NFL had passed them by.